suyash-rgb/Postal-Probe/README.md

 **Description:** <br>
     - Searches for the office type by the provided office name. <br>
     - Returns an error message "No office type found for the specified office name" with a 404 status if no matching record is found. <br>
-    - Returns the office type as a string if a record matches the office name.
+    - Returns the office type as a string if a record matches the office name.<br><br>